navroopsingh/coding-challenge-soccer/README.md

 It will use sample-input.txt by default and prints output on console.

-node index.js
+npm run main

 ## Test Application

 make sure mocha is installed
 npm install --save mocha

-from root directory run - ./node_modules/mocha/bin/mocha tests/
+than run
+npm run test

 ## The Problem